 After what seemed like forever my doctor arrived and checked on me.
 He made sure I didn’t have any last questions.

-Finally they made me lay down and rolled me out of prep area to the operating room.
-At that point they finally gave me the medicine that makes you fade away.
+Finally, they made me lay down and rolled me out of the prep area to the operating room.
+At that point, they finally gave me the medicine that makes you fade away.

 I first woke up several hours later with a nurse nearby.
 I was still fading in and out and hardly remember them actually moving me into the recovery room.
 Somehow I ended up in a big leaning chair, instead of the hospital bed, which surprised me.

 We waited in the recovery room for over an hour for me to get my bearings enough to be put in a wheelchair and taken home.
 The car ride was miserable.
 I had terrible motion sickness and just wanted to get out of the car.
-Any time my head was upright instead of laying down, including in the car, my nose started bleeding badly.
-We were back home by mid afternoon.
+Every time my head was upright instead of laying down, including in the car, my nose started bleeding badly.
+We were back home by mid-afternoon.

 I slept through most of the rest of the day and I only ate a few bites of yogurt.
 I felt like I had enough pain medicine still in me that I didn’t feel that much pain…. just extreme discomfort.
 I could not breathe through my nose at all and it was blocked with gauze.
 I could not get out of bed even at all without assistance because I was so dizzy and unstable.
 When I moved my head my nose bled… (sorry again!)